In-Drawer Knife Block: Build Your Own

 Primary Wood

-Use hardwood for durability.
-Maple and beech resist knife wear well.
-Walnut provides rich color.
-Bamboo makes an affordable alternative with good properties.
+Use hardwood.
+Maple and beech resist knife wear well and take an oiled finish cleanly.
+Walnut provides richer color if appearance matters in your kitchen.
+Bamboo is an affordable alternative with good hardness and food safety characteristics.

 Slot Sizing